Notification Profile Fields

 The following fields are common to both personal and shared notification profiles.
 The difference between them is that the Shared Notification Profiles have 2 extra fields that allow to share the profiles with given Roles and which Users, within those roles is making use of the shared notification profile.

-- Alert me by: A drop-down list of all the available Notification Methods.
+This contains the list of all available Notification Methods.

 Host and Services